 • Ensure that your desk is at a height where your shoulders aren’t raised, the keyboard sits so that the wrists are in a neutral position when typing

 • A stand up desk can be a great way to break up long hours of sitting in the day

 • Rest breaks every hour are important for eyesight, posture, and mental clarity.

 Although there are some techniques and tricks that can help mobilise your wrists, wrist injuries may still occur.
 In our next blog post we will discuss some common wrist injuries resulting from office jobs.
-If you have any concerns with anything body related, book into the clinic to discuss with one of our physiotherapists so we can help you work more optimally and painfree!
+If you have any concerns with anything body-related, book into the clinic to discuss your needs with the physio Brisbane works with to move more optimally and pain free!